Omara87/second-portfolio-project/README.md

 In order for the website to pass testing, the following have been tested both whilst in development and on the live website:

-1. Functionality in line with user stories
-1. Additional functionality required for website building
+1. Functionality required for website building
 1. Compatibility with multiple devices and browsers

 In addition: